multiversx/mx-docs/docs/developers/reproducible-contract-builds.md

 The output would be the same:

 ```
-8da80dd8bf5b32dfdeaa919901c679d8167162aed7eb7ea41502c7f3d1b27e25
+58c6e78f40bd6ccc30d8a01f952b34a13ebfdad796a2526678be17c5d7820174
 ```

 All in all, in order to verify the bytecode equality of two given builds of a contract we can simply compare the _codehash_ property.

 ## Supporting reproducible builds

-As of September 2022, the recommended approach to support reproducible builds for your smart contract is to use a Docker container based on a [publicly-available, tagged Docker image](https://hub.docker.com/r/elrondnetwork/elrond-sdk-erdpy-rust/tags), that includes tagged, explicit versions of the build tools (_erdpy_, _Rust_, _wasm-opt_ etc.).
+As of October 2022, the recommended approach to support reproducible builds for your smart contract is to use a build script relying on a specially-designed,[publicly-available, tagged Docker image](https://hub.docker.com/r/elrondnetwork/build-contract-rust/tags), that includes tagged, explicit versions of the build tools (_Rust_, _wasm-opt_ etc.).

 This approach is recommended in order to counteract eventual pieces of non-determinism related to `cargo`'s (essential component of the Rust toolchain) sensibility on the environment.

 :::important
-If the code source of your smart contract is hosted on GitHub, then it's a good practice to define a GitHub Workflow similar to [this one](https://github.com/ElrondNetwork/reproducible-contract-build-example/blob/main/.github/workflows/release.yml), which performs the deployment (production-ready) build within the _release_ procedure.
+If the code source of your smart contract is hosted on GitHub, then it's a good practice to define a GitHub Workflow similar to [this one](https://github.com/ElrondNetwork/reproducible-contract-build-example/blob/main/.github/workflows/release-create.yml), which performs the deployment (production-ready) build within the _release_ procedure.
 :::

 ### Choose an image tag

 The first step for supporting reproducible builds is to decide on a specific Docker image tag to use.
-Check the **frozen** tags listed at [elrondnetwork/elrond-sdk-erdpy-rust](https://hub.docker.com/r/elrondnetwork/elrond-sdk-erdpy-rust/tags), and inspect their labels - especially the labels `erdpy` and `rust`:
+Check the **frozen** tags listed at [elrondnetwork/build-contract-rust](https://hub.docker.com/r/elrondnetwork/build-contract-rust/tags), and inspect their labels - especially the labels `rust` and `wasm-opt-binaryen`:

 ```
-LABEL erdpy=v2.0.1
+LABEL rust=nightly-2022-08-23
-LABEL rust=nightly-2022-08-08
+LABEL wasm-opt-binaryen=version_105
 ```

-For a new smart contract that isn't released yet (deployed on the network), it's recommended to pick the tag with the **largest index number**, which tipically includes recent versions of `erdpy`, `rust` and other necessary dependencies.
+For a new smart contract that isn't released yet (deployed on the network), it's recommended to pick the tag with the **largest index number**, which tipically includes recent versions of `rust` and other necessary dependencies.

 However, for minor releases or patches, it's wise to stick to the previously chosen image tag, for the same (nuanced) reasons you would not embrace an update of your development tools in the middle of fixing a critical bug (in any development context).